eugenex-lab/FastAPi-with-SQLIte-/README.md

 #  Feel free to use this code
 #  ------------------------------------------------------------------------------------------------
-# This is an API. which are having four end points to perform the CRUD operation with SQLite
+# This is an API. which has four end point to perform the CRUD operation with SQLite